gabrielemarino-gm/gabrielemarino-gm/README.md

 I'm passionate about Artificial Intelligence and Data Analysis, and I'm continuously expanding my skills in this field.

 ## What I'm currently learning 🌱
-- Artificial Intelligence
-- Data Engineering
+- Artificial Intelligence and Data Engineering

 ## Languages and Tools 💻
 - C/C++